 The JLI Ending Violence Against Children Learning Hub is conducting an intial Hub scoping study on the roles of religion in ending violence against children (EVAC).

-We finishing an evidence review of relevant academic and grey literature, and now turn to the Hub members to continue to fill in the gaps through case studies and interviews.
+We are finishing an evidence review of relevant academic and grey literature, and now turn to the Hub members to continue to fill in the gaps through case studies and interviews.
 We are interested in any examples that illustrate dynamics around religion and protecting children against violence.
 We invite you to participate in an interview or recommend contacts for interviews

 Examples of local faith communities (LFCs) or FBOs working to end VAC.
 How have LFCs utilised their assets/networks/social capital/volunteer force to plan and implement their responses to VAC?
 What sort of violence has been identified as their specific focus and why?